 Olivia’s 2019 highlights include being nominated to represent Team GB in six International shows, including a Nations Cup team position, and a particular highlight was winning both the Hickstead CDI 2019 Pony FEI Individual and the Kur Music Class, where they ended their International career together on a personal high with an International Personal Best score of 76%

 Olivia’s aims for 2020 include developing Lordy through from unbacked to develop his ridden experience and wider experiences not under saddle including ‘In Hand Groundwork’ to prepare him for the 4-year-old Young Dressage Horse Championships.
 Alongside this and her A Levels Olivia will continue to represent British Dressage as she completes a program for selected elite youth rider development called the Diploma in Sporting Excellence at Hartpury College.

-Maisie started riding when she was 3-years-old and has wanted to be an event rider since the age of about 5.
-She has been inspired by her Dad, Tim, a former 4* event rider and equine vet, and from visits to Badminton and Burghley Horse Trials where she has been lucky enough to go behind the scenes.
-Maisie’s ambition is to ride at Badminton and Burghley 4* events and to go one better than her Dad and ride for team GB at the Olympics!
+Maisie started riding when she was 3-years-old and has wanted to be an event rider since the age of 5.
+She has been inspired by her Dad, Tim Randle, a former 4* event rider and equine vet, and from visits to Badminton and Burghley Horse Trials where she has been lucky enough to go behind the scenes.
+Maisie’s ambition is to ride at Badminton and Burghley and to go one better than her Dad and ride for Team GB at the Olympics!

 Maisie is currently eventing 2 ponies at BE90 and 100 level – Portmead Ballerina & Trevadlock So Smart, both of which she has produced herself.
 Her aim is to get them to Novice /Pony Trial level before she outgrows them!
 She is also an active Pony Club Member and regularly represents her club on teams for dressage, Show-jumping and Eventing.